crankmanser/sphec-meter/Project_Manifest.md

 ## Changelog (What Was Done)

+* **v2.11.3 (2025-07-31):**
+    * **Status:** Complete.
+    * **Milestone:** Successfully refactored the entire UI architecture into a stable, three-part system, resolving all outstanding bugs.
+    * **Feature:** Implemented a completely self-contained "Boot UI" in the boot_sequence module.
+It handles its own input polling and display logic, making the boot selection process extremely robust.
+    * **Feature:** Created two distinct UI engines that are launched based on the boot mode:
+    A simple, blocking "pBIOS UI Engine" for diagnostics mode.
+    The full, RTOS-driven "Main UI Engine" for normal operation.
+    * **Fix:** Resolved all UI bugs, including screen flickering, incorrect menu scrolling, and missing button prompts.
+The UI is now stable, responsive, and ready for feature development.
+    * **Enhancement:** Tuned the encoder's velocity engine to provide a more intuitive and less sensitive feel, as per user feedback.
 * **v2.9.4 (2025-07-29):**
     * **Status:** Complete.
     * **Milestone:** Successfully completed **Phase 1 of the UI implementation**.
 The foundational back-end for the user interface is now in place and stable.